 Thank you for your interest in serving as a judge for the Soon to Be Famous Illinois Author Project!

-We are currently recruiting Illinois library staff members to serve as judges for both of our annual contests: the Illinois Author Project and the Manuscript Project (details below).
-You may sign up to help with either or both.
+We are currently recruiting Illinois library staff members to serve as judges for our two annual contests: the Illinois Author Project and the Manuscript Project (details below).
+Sign up to help below.

 Illinois Author Project

-- Entries are indie-published or self-published works of adult or young adult fiction.
+- Entries are indie-published or self-published works of adult and young adult fiction.

 - Judges typically read 6 to 7 books over an eight-to-ten-week period beginning in August, and fill out a brief evaluation form for each title.